California will remove most of the COVID-19 limits, freeing up businesses | ExBulletin

 The same attendance conditions are recommended, but not required, for outdoor assemblies of 10,000 or more people, the Department of Public Health said.

-Relaxation of many of our public health measures is possible because we have chosen to be vaccinated against COVID-19, to disguise and keep our distance, said the director of agents, Dr. Thomas Aragon, in a statement.
+Epidemiologist Andrew Noymer, professor of disease prevention at the University of California, Irvine, agreed.
+He compared social distance, capacity constraints, masks and other precautions to wearing a raincoat when it rains.

+Well it is not raining now, the numbers are too low, so you can remove the rain coat, Noymer told Reuters.
+It’s as simple as that.

-California has recorded nearly 3.7 million known cases of COVID-19, with 61,672 deaths, according to state health figures.
+California has reported nearly 3.7 million cases of COVID-19, with 61,672 deaths, according to state health figures.

-Even with one of the lowest infection rates from the population in the country, California on Thursday documented 1,627 new cases and 69 deaths.
-Nearly 36 million doses of vaccine have been administered in the state so far, with 16.3 million people fully vaccinated, the health department said.
+Even with one of the lowest levels of infection from the population in the country, and with over half of its residents receiving at least one vaccine dose to date, California documented 1,627 new cases and 69 deaths Thursday.

+Noymer warned that the pandemic was not over and fully completed and that future outbreaks are possible in the fall and winter.
+So we want to remove the masks, but we want to put them in a drawer, not in the trash, he said.

-Reporting by Steve Gorman in Los Angeles; Additional reporting by Brendan OBrien in Chicago; Editing by Chris Reese and Leslie Adler
+Reporting by Steve Gorman in Los Angeles; Additional reporting by Brendan OBrien in Chicago; Editing by Chris Reese, Leslie Adler and William Mallard

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online